soupi/learn-haskell-blog-generator/src/08-testing.md

 sure they are equal.
 If they are, the test will pass, and if not, it will fail with a descriptive error.

-Lets try it and write a test that obviously fails!
+Let's try it and write a test that obviously fails!

 ```hs
 spec :: Spec